ace-dent/pngslim/README.md

 ### Limitations

-**Compatibility**
-Although this software produces fully compliant PNG images, a minority of image editors and viewers contain bugs which may cause problems displaying these optimized images.
+**Compatibility** – Although this software produces fully compliant PNG images, a minority of image editors and viewers contain bugs which may cause problems displaying these optimized images.
 Always backup images before optimizing and test compatibility for your given application.
 Images with extended bit depths, at 16 bits per channel, will not be optimized.

-**Security**
-This script should not be used on secure systems or to process unknown files from third parties.
+**Security** – This script should not be used on secure systems or to process unknown files from third parties.
 Malicious files and/ or crafted file names, can make the script and utility programs behave in unexpected ways.
 This is a fundamental limitation of the scripting environment used (Windows Batch).

-**Disk wear**
+> [!CAUTION]
-The optimization process can write each file *hundreds* of times to disk.
+> **Disk wear** – The optimization process can write each file *hundreds* of times to disk.
 For some storage media, including Solid State Drives (SSDs), this may cause excessive wear and shorten the life of the device.
 It is strongly recommended that you use a RAM drive (fast and robust) or other media that can tolerate heavy write cycles.

 ## Legal